felippemr/resume/README.md

 _IT Assistant Jun 1st 2010 - Jun 10th 2011_
 <p align="justify">
-  Linux admistration routines involving preparation of new servers before sending them to customers, development of $BASH scripts to perform remote actions on servers, and calibration of the image recognition software used to count people moving in/out of a building.
+  Linux administration routines involving preparation of new servers before sending them to customers, development of $BASH scripts to perform remote actions on servers, and calibration of the image recognition software used to count people moving in/out of a building.
 </p>